 And the bad?

-Only 1 (minor) complaint, there seems to be no LAB mode support.
-This probably won’t effect the generalist or entry-level photographer, just happens to be my editing colour space of choice.
+A (minor) complaint, there no LAB mode support.
+This probably won’t impact the generalist or entry-level photographer, just happens to be my editing colour space of choice.

 You can read more on Sleeklens' actions here